Addressing prior dependence in hierarchical Bayesian modeling for PTA data analysis II: Noise and SGWB inference through parameter decorrelation: Introduction

 The structure of the paper is as follows.
 In Section~\ref{sec:PTA-setup} we introduce the setup PTA data analysis and outline the role of hierarchical Bayesian modeling.
 In section~\ref{sec:orto} we summarize the key steps of the reparametrization procedure and its implementation.
 A full and detailed description is provided in our companion paper \citet{HBM-method}.
 In Section~\ref{sec:results} we discuss the results obtained from a minimal 3-pulsar case study, illustrating the main effects of the hierarchical modeling and reparametrization on noise and SGWB inference.
 Finally, Section~\ref{sec:conclusions} provides our conclusions and perspectives for future applications.
+We complement the paper with three appendices: \ref{app:projection_algebra} summarizes the orthogonal projection algebra, \ref{app:prior_sensitivity} discusses prior sensitivity in the reparameterized hierarchical model, and \ref{app:state_plot} presents the \texttt{i-nessai} diagnostic plots for the hierarchical runs.